ismatfarjana/T2A2_Rails_marketplace/README.md

  User is the first component of this app.
 An user will be able to browse all the categories and see all the products.

 ### Profile:
  The Profile includes information related to the registered user.
-One needs to create a profile in order to be able to start selling their own product or buying others item.
+One needs to create a profile in order to be able to start selling their own product or buying others items.

 ### Plantish community
 This community holds all the registered users' contact information so they can connect to each other and make the internal bond stronger by helping each other with their gardening skills or by any means.